 For the green dipping sauce:

-MIX: Preheat the oven to 425 F / 220 C. Measure the vinegar into a large mixing bowl and sprinkle with the coconut sugar, then let the sugar dissolve into the vinegar while you trim the chicken thighs of any excess fat or skin.
+MIX: Preheat the oven to 425 F / 220 C. Measure the rice vinegar into a mixing bowl and sprinkle with the coconut sugar, then let the sugar dissolve into the vinegar while you trim the chicken thighs of any excess fat or skin.
 Stir the sugar and vinegar mixture together, then add the red curry paste, oil, lime juice, fish sauce, salt, basil, turmeric and black pepper, stirring the marinade ingredients until it makes a smooth paste.

 RENDER: The chicken is going to get a little oven head start here to render out some of the fat in the skin, so pop the baking sheet with only the marinated chicken into the oven and roast for 10 minutes.
-Remove the baking sheet from the oven and carefully spoon off or mop up any rendered fat before adding the vegetables.

 CHOP: While the chicken is in the oven, prep the vegetables.
 Slice the sweet potatoes and red onion into wedges.
 Chop the baby peppers in half lengthwise, discarding the seeds and stem end.
 Add all the chopped vegetables into the reserved marinade mixture and toss to coat.